shuyangsun/alpha-zero-api/README.md

-# alpha-zero-interface
+# AlphaZero API

-Interface to implement game so that it can be used to create AlphaZero AI.
+API to implement game so that it can be used to create AlphaZero AI.